M66B/FairEmail/SETUP.md

 ## Requirements

-An internet connection is required to add accounts and identities.
+An internet connection is required to setup accounts and identities.

-Your email provider should support secure connections.
-If your provider doesn't support secure connections and you care at least a little about your privacy, you are strongly advised to switch to another provider.

-For security reasons, your account should not have a non empty password.

 ## Quick setup